 "I'm just elated over the good news," Kamego said.
 I want to thank all the division chairmen, team captains and workers who labored so long on this drive.
-Nothing could have been done without them, and what we did with them is cent approval of the stockholders to purchase the real estate and business.
-The sale price was not announced.
-Arrording to state law the firm will now liquidate and funds will be disbursed to stockholders.
+Nothing could have been done without them, and what we did with them is that the present hotel would undergo exterior remodeling early next year.
+He unveiled his plans simultaneously with the word that his bid to purchase the hotel real estate and business had been accepted by stockholders.